faizan35/e-Commerce_Microservices_Communication/README.md

 # Microservices E-commerce

+> This is OLD with three tier app, No microservices.

 This project is designed as an example of an e-commerce application using **microservices architecture**.
 It consists of separate components for the backend, frontend, and a MongoDB database for storing product information.

 <img src="./img/frontpage.png">